 Google supports cooperation on international taxation reform, including multilateral efforts through the OECD and G20 to make the international tax system simpler and more transparent.
-The 8 October 2021 OECD agreement was an important step forward, and we are grateful for the leadership and the hard work of many governments in moving a solution forward.
+We are grateful for Australia's commitment to this process and the hard work done to date by governments and the OECD.